NikolasEnt/Clique-Bron-Kerbosch/README.md

 The algorithm uses branch and bound approach for efficient maximal cliques finding.
 For details see original [publication](http://dl.acm.org/citation.cfm?doid=362342.362367) by Bron C., Kerbosh J. (1973).
 Visualisation was realized with the GLFW library.

+*Originally, the project was developed in Dec 2014.*

 ## Content of this repo

 - `scr/test/main.c` code for testing without visualisation